romanvm/WsgiBoostServer/benchmarks/benchmarks.rst

 ==========

-If we look at "Requests per second" values from the preceding data, we can see that WsgiBoostServer has more than 2 times better performance than Waitress which is one of the fastest pure-Python WSGI servers.
+If we look at "Requests per second" values from the preceding data, we can see that WsgiBoostServer in multi-threaded mode has more than 2 times better performance than Waitress which is one of the fastest pure-Python WSGI servers.
 Also it is about 20% faster than a Note.js server serving a similar REST application.

+In a single-threaded mode WsgiBoostServer is still very fast because of using Boost.Asio asynchronous facilities, with performance values close to that of Node.js.

 However, with "heavier" WSGI frameworks, like Flask or Django, performance may be significantly lower even with the same JSON data,